 - Here are three example mentoring groups (CM’s, Wingers and Strikers) try and sort mentoring groups by position

-- Social group is less important, but obviously having players who are already friends make it easier and faster for players to pick up traits, having similarly personality traits also helps with this.
+- Social group is less important, but obviously having players who are already friends make it easier and faster for players to pick up traits.
+Having similarly personality traits also helps with this.

 - The first group has one much older player (28) compared to an average of under 20 for the remaining three players.
 The personalities are a lot more likely to be influenced by the older player (e.g. Perfectionist, one of the best personalities for a player to have)

-- If you are struggling, you assistant can assign groups as well that might even be better but it doesn’t hurt to try!
+- If you are struggling, your assistant can assign groups as well that might even be better but it doesn’t hurt to try!
 This game is about learning, you don’t have to be perfect on your first try.

 Step 3: Individual Training; The Lottery Game

-However that doesn’t always work; VDB was playing in Central Midfield last season but with Weigl and Gnabry coming in I wanted to try pushing him forward as a more creative enganche or playmaker.
-With 1 goal in 30 league games last season I decided to train his shooting a tad to see if that would improve his outlet and to my surprise it did: 4 goals in 6 games so far has already seen a huge improvement.
+However that doesn’t always work; VDB was playing in Central Midfield last season.
+However Weigl and Gnabry coming in I wanted to try pushing him forward as a more creative enganche or playmaker.
+With 1 goal in 30 league games last season I decided to train his shooting a tad to see if that would improve his outlet and to my surprise it did.
+4 goals in 6 games so far has already seen a huge improvement.
 However he is clearly unhappy with the training as its not helping, as well as being a high risk of injury due to the individual training focus and first team football.
 Using the ‘Rest’ option after matches might be appropriate to avoid any serious injuries.